Andre Ramsey

-Andre Alexander Ramsey (born July 24, 1987) is an American football offensive tackle who is currently a free agent.
+Andre Alexander Ramsey (born July 24, 1987) is an American former professional football offensive tackle.
 He was signed by the Seattle Seahawks as a 7th round draft pick in 2009.
 He played college football at Ball State.

-Ramsey has also been a member of the Buffalo Bills, New York Jets, Baltimore Ravens, Miami Dolphins, Kansas City Command and the Carolina Panthers.
+Ramsey was also a member of the Buffalo Bills, New York Jets, Baltimore Ravens, Miami Dolphins, Kansas City Command, Carolina Panthers, BC Lions, Calgary Stampeders, and Orlando Predators.